What are anticoagulant rodenticides?

 How is anticoagulant rodenticide poisoning treated?

-Early decontamination and treatment decrease the risk for serious toxicity.
+Early decontamination and treatment decrease the risk of serious toxicity.
 If an anticoagulant rodenticide ingestion occurred within a few hours of treatment, the veterinarian may induce vomiting.
-Inducing vomiting at home in cats should never be attempted because it may cause severe damage to the stomach lining.
-Once vomiting is controlled, activated charcoal may be administered to decrease absorption of the anticoagulant rodenticide by the gastrointestinal tract.
-Activated charcoal should only be administered by a veterinarian.
-Otherwise, aspiration into the lungs and life-threatening changes in blood sodium levels may occur.
+Inducing vomiting at home in cats should never be attempted because it may cause severe damage to the esophagus and stomach lining.

 What care will my cat require after treatment?